This Glass House sits on the rugged slopes of an extinct Mexican volcano

 Casa Etérea combines these themes – the importance of shelter and the natural world – in a striking project that creates a deep sense of awe for the wild.

-Find out more about nature-inspired architecture and don’t miss Casa Bautista: truly sustainable luxury at the heart of Sian Ka’an Biosphere.
+[ Read also Casa Bautista: truly sustainable luxury at the heart of Sian Ka’an Biosphere ]